IBM/Scalable-Cassandra-deployment-on-Kubernetes/README.md

 If you have not setup the Kubernetes cluster, please follow the [Creating a Kubernetes cluster](https://github.com/IBM/container-journey-template) tutorial.

 ## Deploy to Bluemix
-If you want to deploy Cassandra nodes directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the WordPress sample, else jump to [Steps](#steps)
+If you want to deploy Cassandra nodes directly to Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and pipeline for deploying the sample, else jump to [Steps](#steps)

 > You will need to create your Kubernetes cluster first and make sure it is fully deployed in your Bluemix account.